Innovative Community Event In Beverley Ahead Of Beverley Early Music Festival

 “Working with this piece of music has been ideal for our chosen project, which this year brings together young people from different backgrounds, different towns and with different musical abilities.
 And what a project it has been.

 “The recorder is inexpensive to buy, and is also quick to learn, with the simplest of tunes possible after only a few sessions.
-It’s an instrument that has been widely played across , and en masse, it can sound incredible.”
+It’s an instrument that has been widely played across history, and en masse, it can sound incredible.”

 As part of the project, Cathy performed to over 300 school children in one day in the Goole area and there have been a series of sessions bringing young musicians together, with the Castaway group picking up recorders for the first time ever.

-Emily Crossland, lead for the NCEM, said;
+Emily Crossland, education lead for the NCEM, said;

 “I have been so impressed by the dedication and commitment of the groups taking part.
 There has been such a positive embracing of the project and the creative experience of developing the twist has been fascinating.
 I’m sure that audiences will enjoy the performance.”